syncwerk/syncwerk-server-installer/README.md

 2. Forced redirect from port 80 to port 443
 2. Seahub with FastCGI
 3. [SeafDAV](http://manual.seafile.com/extension/webdav.html) with FastCGI
+4. Memcached
+5. Seafile autostart

 ### What does the installer do?
 1. Update and upgrade Debian
 2. Install NGINX from http://nginx.org/packages/mainline/debian/
-3. Create Seafile init script and add it to system start-up
+3. Create Seafile init script and add it to systemd startup
-4. Create unprivilieged system user "Seafile" with home directory "/opt/seafile"
+4. Create unprivilieged system user "seafile" with home directory "/opt/seafile"
 5. Download and extract latest Seafile server sources from https://download.seafile.com.de/seafile-server_latest_x86-64.tar.gz
-6. Create "seafile" database user and actual Seafile databases (DB-Credentials in ~/.my.cnf)
+6. Create "seafile" database user and Seafile databases (DB-Credentials in ~/.my.cnf)
-7. Create various Seafile files
+7. Initialize various Seafile files
 8. Enable SeafDAV, Memcached and MariaDB
 9. Setup Seafile to listen to IP (hostname -i) instead of DNS (Switch this to DNS before live deployment)
 10. Create Seafile admin with individual password